Classical Drama and Theatre

 C. The Roman Republic

 As Roman history itself comes into focus in the last decades of the sixth century BCE, we are told the enigmatic Etruscans were in control of the area around Rome.
 It is debatable whether kings from Etruria ever actually ruled Rome, as later Roman historians maintained, but the impact of Etruscan culture on Rome is not.
-The Romans remembered, in particular, the eviction of the last Etruscan king in 510 BCE, their "1776," a seminal year in their history, the moment when they achieved independence and established a fair and representative government they called the Republic ("common-wealth").
+The Romans remembered, in particular, the eviction of the last Etruscan king in 510 BCE, a seminal year in their history, the moment when they achieved independence and established a fair and representative government they called the Republic ("common-wealth").
 How this actually unfolded is unclear, too.

 Of course, the rich and powerful were the only people represented in this newly liberated state.
-During this period of upheaval, the landed gentry, aristocrats known as patricians ("fathers"), formed a council called the Senate ("council of elders") which inherited the power of the kings and passed legislation—usually in its own best interest.
+During this period of upheaval, the landed gentry, aristocrats known as patricians ("fathers"), formed a council called the Senate ("council of elders") that inherited the power of the kings and passed legislation—usually in its own best interest.
 Over the next two centuries, this inequity led to a long-term conflict between the social classes, as the haves and have-nots of Rome fought against each other with as much bitterness as armies at war.

 In the end, the commoners—or, as they were known in Latin, the plebeians ("the common people")—won many important victories: the right of protection under the law, the privilege of voting, access to marry into aristocratic families and, finally, the honor of running for and holding the highest offices in the government.
-Out of a series of concessions which the patricians were forced into by their lower-class comrades emerged a more democratic form of government, in fact, about as close to a modern democracy as the ancient world ever came.
+Out of a series of concessions that the patricians were forced into by their lower-class comrades emerged a more democratic form of government, one about as close to a modern democracy as the ancient world ever came.

 This sense of a true "common-wealth" shared among all, in turn, helped Republican Rome expand its military and mercantile interests abroad.
-Instrumental in this growth was the development of the legion, a highly flexible fighting unit which could accommodate itself to different types of terrain and enemy formations.
+Instrumental in this growth was the development of the legion, a highly flexible fighting unit that could adapt itself to different types of terrain and enemy formations.
 Thus, by the early third century BCE (ca. 265 BCE) the Romans had come to own or control most of Italy below the Po Valley (northern Italy).
 In grand style, they had turned the tables on their erstwhile oppressors, the Etruscans.

 But to the south the conquest and assimilation of the Greeks inhabiting Magna Graecia ("Great Greece," i.e. southern Italy) would prove more important in the long run.
 It exposed the Romans to Greek culture, and especially Greek drama.
 They could not, however, capitalize on this cultural wealth immediately, because their southward expansion also brought them into contact with the large and rich realm of the Carthaginians.